Find Grad Schools

 75% Racial-Ethnic Minorities*

 The University of Texas at San Antonio comes in at #11 on our list of the most popular colleges offering graduate certificates in writing.
 Each year, around 34,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,239 per year, while in-state graduate students, on average, pay $7,403 per year.
+The average in-state tuition for full-time undergraduates is $6,233 per year, while in-state graduate students, on average, pay $7,062 per year.
 During the most recent year for which we have data, 8 people received their graduate certificate in writing from UTSA.
-Around 75% of these students were from an underrepresented racial-ethnic group, and 38% were women.
+About 75% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 #14